benhur07b/benhur07b.github.io/open-knowledge/hands-on-web-mapping/leaflet.md

 >* **Add the Storm-surge data to your map**
 >* **Add a second basemap to your map**

-**Great!** We should now have 2 basemaps and 2 feature data loaded on our map *but how can we choose which of them to view?*
+**Great!** You should now have 2 basemaps and 2 feature data loaded on our map *but how can we choose which of them to view?*

 # Adding Layers Control
 This is where Leaflet's layers control comes in.
 The layers control gives users the ability to switch between different base layers and switch overlays on/off.